 Visit VTA's website to learn more about current public transit projects.

 The Bay Area Bike Share is the first large-scale bicycle-sharing system implemented on the West Coast and Mayor Liccardo has sought to aggressively expand the system in San José to provide residents with a convenient, safe and healthy alternative to driving for short commutes.
-San José currently has 16 stations with more than 150 bikes available 24 hours a day in its downtown.
-Thanks to a unique public-private partnership, the program will expand to include 1,000 bikes in San José and more than 7,000 throughout the region by 2017.
+San José currently has dozens of stations and over 300 bikes available 24 hours per day.
+Thanks to a unique public-private partnership, the program is expanding to include 1,000 bikes in San José and more than 7,000 throughout the region.
 Read more about the Bike Share program on the Transportation Department's website.